-The Company has reviewed the schemes/policies issued by the Company and identified a few commercial and creditor schemes/policies may be affected on business interruption and unemployment as a result of COVID 19.
+The Company reviewed the schemes/policies issued by the Company and identified a few commercial and creditor schemes/policies may be affected on business interruption and unemployment due to COVID 19.

 At year end date, the Company's overall reserves for the schemes impacted by COVID 19 are adequate to meet the ongoing claims from COVID 19.